jt14den/better-research-software/episodes/02-better-start-version-control.md

 Git to track and store (GBs ot TBs of space telescope data) or require sensitive information we cannot share (for example, medical records).

-Before we commit his inital version, we should try to run it.
+Before we commit this inital version, we should try to run it.
 This is often the first thing you might do upon recieving someone's code.

 ```bash
 $ python3 my\ code\ v2.py